HUNGER MINISTRY OUTREACH MINISTRIES

 Make a monetary donation via Realm by choosing “Hunger Ministry”.
 If you wish the monetary donation to be given to a particular pantry or agency, contact Terry Arthur at email@example.com, or 314.721.1502, #4037.
 Tell her you have made a donation via Realm and designate the recipient.

 If you prefer to send the monetary donation yourself, here is information for two of the pantries we support:

 – Trinity Episcopal Church Food Pantry: (Checks are made out to Trinity Episcopal Food Pantry) Mail to 600 N. Euclid, St. Louis MO 63108.

 – ARJ Community Outreach: (Checks are made out to Arthur R. Johnson Community Outreach).
 Mail the monetary donation to Rosetta Jackson, Executive Director (3636 Texas Street St. Louis, MO 63118.)

 MAKE BIRTHDAY CARDS FOR KIDS IN DETENTION

 Episcopal City Mission/Kids in Detention volunteers are not able to host birthday parties at the St. Louis County Detention Center but will supply the center with items needed to recognize birthdays, including pizza and birthday cake.
 All parishioners are invited to make cards with an uplifting bible verse or simple birthday message for youth celebrating birthdays.
-Please leave the cards with the church receptionist Laurie Brown at firstname.lastname@example.org for more information.
+Please leave the cards with the church receptionist.
+Contact Laurie Brown at firstname.lastname@example.org for more information.